Our history

 A break imposed by history

-In 2020, for the first time in centuries, Strasbourg's Christmas market was cancelled due to the pandemic.
-Only the Grand Sapin remained on Place Kléber, a reminder of resilience and hope at the heart of the festive season.
+In 2020, for the first time in centuries, the Strasbourg Christmas market was canceled due to the pandemic.
+Only the Grand Sapin remains on Place Kléber, serving as a reminder of the resilience and hope at the heart of the holiday season.

 -